 With over 2,300 posts under our belts, it’s becoming a Herculean task to read all the way back through our archives (although several of you deserve an “I survived the YHL archives and all I got was this lousy bumper sticker” bumper sticker).
 So we’re using our fifth blogiversary as an excuse to pull out some highlights from those 260 weeks of content.
 Sit back and enjoy this somewhat weird trip down memory lane full of firsts, favorites, and fun times.

-First Makeover Reveal: Even before the kitchen reno that started this whole site, our first before and after was actually (since the kitchen was still very much a work in progress).
+First Makeover Reveal: Even before the kitchen reno that started this whole site, our first before and after was actually our laundry nook in November 2007 (since the kitchen was still very much a work in progress).
 And clearly we hadn’t gotten the before thing down yet, since it’s actually a mid-demo pic instead.
 That was a valuable lesson in remembering to photograph things before breaking out the sledgehammer…

 Weirdest Wardrobe (both human and canine): In this December 2007 post about how long our first kitchen’s cabinet installation was taking, we included this photo to demonstrate how surprisingly cabinet-sized Sherry is… especially when wearing coordinating Christmas pajamas with a then 1-year-old Burger.